ClementeT3rr1us/ordem_de_servico/README.md

 # Service order and service system

-A solution for local technical assistance agencies focused in delete devices repairing
+A solution for local technical assistance agencies focused in devices repairing